Searching...

 The supply range of our high voltage power supplies for X-ray tubes is from 30kV to 160kV voltage and 50W to 4000W power.

-High-voltage power supply for driving piezoelectric elements: Link to our products line
+High-voltage power supply for driving piezoelectric elements

 High-voltage power supplies for driving piezoelectric elements are called piezoelectric drivers.
 Used to drive piezo actuators or piezo precision stages.